cs-education/sysbuild/CONTRIBUTING.md

   common build errors.
 Travis has a convenient [web-based tool](https://lint.travis-ci.org/) where you can paste the contents of .travis.yml for validation.

+### Gotchas
+* Do not wrap your AMD modules in `define` calls, as Babel automatically does that.
+In fact, doing so will cause errors.
+  Use ES6 `import` statements for specifying dependencies.

 ## License
 By contributing your code, you agree to license your contribution under the terms of the [project's license](LICENSE.md).